 Lin's Cognitive Security system (ADAMS) focuses on anomaly detection and has the best performance in the latest program review in October 2013.
 It has been used for insider threat detection such as espionage, sabotage, or fraud detection.
 Another system -- SMISC focuses on social media monitoring, forensics, and predictive analysis, and has 25 research threads on various aspects of social media analysis.

-He is teaching "Network Science" course in Columbia University in Fall semesters and "Complex Social and Cognitive Analytics" course in NYU in Spring semesters.
+He is teaching "Big Data Analytics" course in Columbia University in Fall semesters and "Complex Social and Cognitive Analytics" course in NYU in Spring semesters.
 In the course evaluations of the last 4 years, in total, 53% of the students rated Prof. Lin's overall teaching as 'excellent' and 28% rated 'very good'.
 In a 1-5 scale, the mean was 4.25 and the median was 5.

 In 2003, Lin created and led 111 researchers in 23 worldwide research institutes for the first large-scale collaborative video semantic annotation project.
 In 2005, he pioneered the design of a semantic filtering framework which detects more ~150 visual concepts in videos.
 His multimedia semantic mining project team performed best in the annual US National Institute of Standards and Technology (NIST) semantic video concept detection benchmarking 2002-2004.
 He also pioneered the design of video/image content authentication systems and a watermarking system surviving print-and-scan process.